BME-MIT-IET/iet-hf-2023-nemtomge/doc/doc2-manual-code-review-static-analysis.md

 It' ve found 388 issues in the project, but most of them were minor.
 The most common issue was that the comments are too long.
 I couldn't find the way to edit the threshold for the comment lenghts.

+Link for the project in Codacy: [LINK](https://app.codacy.com/gh/BME-MIT-IET/iet-hf-2023-nemtomge/dashboard)

+### Manual analysis

+Manual analysis was done on another brach.

+Fixed some minor mistakes with a Java Code Review Checklist and with SonarLint